-- 1.0 The ocean biogeochemistry module ('BIOGEM') in cGENIE provides a framework for applying time- and spatially-variable 'forcings' of the Earth system fluxes or restored-to boundary conditions that can be prescribed for any gas, dissolved substance (including temperature and salinity), or particulate matter.
-Examples include freshwater input (== a negative salinity flux forcing) of the North Atlantic to alter ocean circulation, fossil fuel CO2 emissions to the atmosphere (== a CO2 gas flux forcing), or aeolian iron supply to the surface ocean (a 2-D detrital, dust flux forcing). - 1.1 Section 4 in the User Manual describes the original and most flexible provision for applying timedependent forcings.
-However, a simpler :) way is possible and requiring just a few additional lines in the user-config file for situations in which the forcing has a simple spatial pattern, such as for fluxes applied equally over the entire ocean surface, or to a single location.
+1.1 The ocean biogeochemistry module ('BIOGEM) in cGENIE provides a framework for applying timeand spatially-variable 'forcings' of the Earth system - fluxes or restored-to boundary conditions that can be prescribed for any gas, dissolved substance (including temperature and salinity), or particulate matter.
+Examples include freshwater input (== a negative salinity flux forcing) of the North Atlantic to alter ocean circulation, fossil fuel CO2 emissions to the atmosphere (== a CO2 gas flux forcing), or aeolian iron supply to the surface ocean (a 2-D dust flux forcing).

-For example: view the user-config file: LAB.0001.colorinjection - you will see the following lines (under the heading: '# --- FORCINGS ---')
+For example: view the user-config file: LAB\2.hosing - you will see the following lines (under the heading: '# --- FORCINGS ---')